osamuaoki/bss/examples/README.md

 ```

 (Here, secret.img must be placed in the original location with the original
-name to use the passphrase stored in GNOME `secret-tool`.)
+name to use the passphrase stored in GNOME `secret-tool` and you may be able to
+check it using GNOME seahorse.)

 Alternatively, you can inspect contents in downloaded `secret.img` as: